sneha-balamurali/fpga/projects/led_blink.md

 ## Step 2: Add a Slice

+- Add the Inline Slice IP.
-- Add a Slice IP (Vivado may label it as “Slice (Discontinued)” — this is fine, it still works).
+- In my screenshots you’ll see the older Slice IP (Vivado labels it as “Slice (Discontinued)”).
+I used it because it still appears in older tutorials and is useful to explain what’s happening.
-- (Tip: for new projects, Xilinx recommends slicing signals directly in HDL instead of using this block.
-But for learning, it’s fine to keep the Slice IP.)
+- In newer Vivado versions (2024.2+), AMD provides inline HDL IPs (e.g. inline_slice) as replacements for older utility IPs like xlslice.
+These inline versions are lighter, faster to generate, and scale better in large projects.
+AMD now recommends using inline HDL IPs instead.[^1] [More info at UG994: Inline HDL](https://docs.amd.com/r/en-US/ug994-vivado-ip-subsystems/Inline-HDL)
 - Double-click and set the properties as shown below:

 ![slice properties](/images/led_blink/slice_properties.png)